 Choosing Azure storage

-Your own Azure storage:
+When using your own Azure storage:

 - You can read the data in your Azure storage containers.

-- You can upload the PST files into your Azure storage using your favorite upload tool (or even drive ship to Microsoft).
+- You can upload the PST files into your Azure storage using your favorite upload tool (or even drive the ship to Microsoft).

 - Bittitan storage has a maximum of 100GB set per customer.
-If the total of your PST files is larger than this, we recommend purchasing your own Microsoft Azure storage instead, and using that for your migration project.
+If the total of your PST files is larger than this, we recommend purchasing your own Microsoft Azure storage instead and using that for your migration project.

 BitTitan Azure storage